ivcained/basedhack.house/Based Hack House @ DevCon 7.md

 <p>Our Judges will choose the accepted hackers.
 We invite jesse@base.org to be our first Judge of the Based Hack House.</p>

-<p>We plan to integrate [Farcaster](https://www.farcaster.xyz) to accept registrations in frames, those who are not on farcaster will still be able to submit their applications via a form and will be gifted a free Warpcast account.</p>
+We plan to integrate [Farcaster](https://www.farcaster.xyz) to accept registrations in frames, those who are not on farcaster will still be able to submit their applications via a form and will be gifted a free Warpcast account.

 <p>Accepted applicants will be sent the **Terms and Conditions**, **Code of Conduct** and any other Declaration as required.</p>